-Call Routing Rules are not required to route incoming calls to a conferencing service (Virtual Meeting Room, Virtual Auditorium, Virtual Reception, scheduled conference, or Test Call Service).
+Call Routing Rules are not required to route incoming calls to a conferencing service (Virtual Meeting Room, Virtual Auditorium, Virtual Reception, scheduled conference, Media Playback Service, or Test Call Service).
 This happens automatically if the alias received by Pexip Infinity matches an alias associated with the conferencing service.

 Outgoing calls from a conference

 Outgoing calls made from within a Pexip Infinity conference are checked against Call Routing Rules when: